 As a student, you probably change your address more frequently than the average voter.
 Remember to update your voter registration every time you move.
-You can update your address online with MyVote, by mail or in person.
+You can update your address online with VoteWA, by mail, or in person.

 Your residential address determines which candidates and measures will be on your ballot.
 This must be a Washington State address that you consider home.